 Whether you’re pulling a car behind a motorhome, or towing a travel trailer or 5th wheel, towing safety is serious business.
-So today, we’re taking a close-up look at the trailer tongue and coupler, two sometimes overlooked but very important parts of any trailer towing setup.
+There’s a lot riding on a pretty small connection point!
+In this post, we take a close look at the trailer tongue and coupler, two often-overlooked yet crucial components of any trailer towing setup.

-So if you’re in the market for a new trailer coupler, you’ll need to sort out a few details before choosing one.
+Whether you simply want to learn more about your trailer’s equipment or are in the market for a new trailer coupler, you’ll need to consider a few details before making a choice.

 What Is a Tongue On a Trailer?